Kitware/iMSTK/Docs/source/SimManager_Modules.rst

 SimulationManager: Usage
 ========================

 iMSTK defines a set of Modules.
-Modules define something that can be init'd, update'd, and uninit'd.
+Modules define something that can be initialized, updated, and uninitialized.
 These can be used standalone.
-The 3 major modules given by iMSTK are:
+The three major modules given by iMSTK are:

 - VTKViewer
 - SceneManager